Central City Opera

-Central City Opera is the fifth-oldest opera company in the United States, founded in 1932 by Julie Penrose and Anne Evans.
-Each festival is presented in the 550-seat historic Central City Opera House built in 1878 in the gold mining era town of Central City, Colorado.
+Central City Opera is the fifth-oldest opera company in the United States.
+Founded in 1932, each festival is presented in the 550-seat historic Central City Opera House built in 1878 in the gold mining era town of Central City, Colorado.
 Pelham G. Pearce was selected in 1996 as Managing Director for Central City Opera, and he was named General/Artistic Director in May 1998, when John Moriarty became Artistic Director Emeritus.
-Since 2006 John Baril is the first Music director of the opera.
+Scott Finlay, current President and CEO, became the Director of Development at Central City Opera in 2011 and was appointed the President and CEO of Central City Opera in 2023.

 Most recent six-week summer festivals have included both traditional and progressive works.
 About forty performances, including those specifically for young people, are presented each season.
-2007 marked the 75th anniversary of the company and a single-season move from 3 to 4 opera productions.
-"Short Works" (selected ten-minute opera scenes), selected one-acts, and "Lunch & a Song" (solo luncheon performances) are produced alongside the main opera season by assistant directors and apprentice singers as part of the Bonfils-Stanton Foundation Artists Training Program.
+Additionally, Central City Opera presents festival extras including "Short Works" (selected ten-minute opera scenes), and "Lunch & a Song" (solo luncheon performances) which are produced alongside the main opera season by assistant directors and training artists as part of the Bonfils-Stanton Foundation Artists Training Program.
+Other festival extras include "Apres Opera" (free impromptu performances by festival artists), "Opera Notes" (free pre-performance talks before main stage productions), and most recently, "Backstage Magic" (Q and A with the production team between Saturday shows).

 Commissions

 Successful commissions for the company include the American classic The Ballad of Baby Doe by Douglas Moore, premiered in 1956, the popular one-act opera The Face on the Barroom Floor by Henry Mollicone, premiered in 1978 and the 2003 world premiere of Gabriel's Daughter, also composed by Henry Mollicone.
-The World Premiere of Chinese opera, Poet Li Bai, commissioned by the Asian Performing Arts of Colorado, was presented in 2007.
+The world premiere of Chinese opera, Poet Li Bai, commissioned by the Asian Performing Arts of Colorado, was presented in 2007.

 Artist training

-Central City Opera's prestigious Bonfils-Stanton Foundation Artists Training Program, founded by Artistic Director Emeritus John Moriarty, has served for more than two decades as a national model for training young singers.
+Central City Opera's prestigious Bonfils-Stanton Foundation Artists Training Program, founded by Artistic Director Emeritus John Moriarty in 1978, has served for more than four decades as a national model for training young singers.
 The rigorous 10-week program integrates daily training in diction, movement, and stage combat with individual coaching, sessions in career management and rehearsals and performance opportunities in the summer's mainstage and auxiliary productions.
 The program selects 30-32 participants from nearly 1,000 applicants each year.

 Opera traditions

-Noteworthy Opera traditions include the annual presentation of the Central City Flower Girls and the Yellow Rose Ball, Colorado's oldest debutante ceremony, on opening day.
+Noteworthy Opera traditions include the annual presentation of the Central City Flower Girls and the Yellow Rose Ball, Colorado's oldest debutante ceremony.

-The Ushers Song (sung by the Usher Corps as they march up the street to open the theatre for each mainstage performance).
-The Usher Corps, composed of collegiate and young professional interns from all production and administrative departments, includes the traditional Bell Ringer to announce the time.
+The Ushers Song (sung by the Usher Corps as they march up the street to open the theatre for each mainstage performance) is a Central City Opera fan favorite tradition that has continued on today.
+The Usher Corps, composed of collegiate and professional interns from all production and administrative departments, includes the traditional Bell Ringer to announce the time.